Castalian Springs Mound Site: Important finds

-A number of Mississippian stone statues have been dug up at the site, the first being sometime before 1823 when it is first mentioned.
-Since then several others have been found, including one believed to have been dug from the platform section of the main mound and several from one of the associated village areas.
-In 1892 an etched stone tablet was discovered at the site by Myer.
-The 9 in by 12 in limestone tablet is engraved with symbolic imagery associated with the S.E.C.C., specifically the upper torso of a human figure ceremonially dressed as a raptorial bird with a sun symbol on its chest.
-The iconography is very similar to depictions of the falcon dancer found on Mississippian copper plates excavated from locations across the Midwest and Southeast.
-The tablet was the second of only six such tablets that have been found in the Central Tennessee area.
-Another more famous engraved stone, the Thruston tablet, was found a short distance away from Castalian Springs site in 1878 on the banks of Rocky Creek in what is now Trousdale County, Tennessee.
-The tablet is 19 in wide by 14 in tall by 1 in and on both sides depicts multiple figures dressed in S.E.C.C. regalia.
-It is named for Gates P. Thruston, a Nashville lawyer turned avocational archaeologist who excavated many sites in the Nashville area and built up an extensive collection of artifacts, even though he did not discover the stone nor was it ever part of his collection.
-He did champion the stone and wrote an article for "The Antiquities of Tennessee and the Adjacent States" journal in 1890 when the tablet was held by the Tennessee Historical Society.
-It is presently part of the collection of the Tennessee State Museum in Nashville.
+A number of Mississippian stone statues have been recovered at the site, the earliest being noted prior to 1823.
+Since then several additional examples have been documented, including one believed to have been removed from the platform section of the main mound and others from associated village areas.

+In 1892 an etched limestone tablet was discovered at the site by Myer.
+Measuring 9 in by 12 in, the tablet is engraved with symbolic imagery associated with the S.E.C.C., specifically the upper torso of a human figure ceremonially dressed as a raptorial bird with a sun symbol on its chest.
+The iconography closely resembles depictions of the falcon dancer found on Mississippian copper plates excavated across the Midwest and Southeast.
+The tablet was the second of only six such tablets known from the Central Tennessee region.

+Another engraved stone, the Thruston tablet, was discovered in 1878 along Rocky Creek in what is now Trousdale County, Tennessee.
+The tablet measures 19 in wide by 14 in tall and 1 in thick and depicts multiple figures dressed in S.E.C.C. regalia on both sides.
+It is named for Gates P. Thruston, a Nashville lawyer and avocational archaeologist who promoted its study and publication.
+The tablet is currently housed in the collection of the Tennessee State Museum in Nashville.